Pain au chocolat

-Pain au chocolat (/fr/, lit. 'chocolate bread'), also known as chocolatine (/fr/) in the south-west part of France and in French speaking parts of Canada, couque au chocolat in Belgium, or chocolate croissant in the United States, is a type of Viennoiserie consisting of a cuboid-shaped piece of yeast-leavened laminated dough, similar in texture to a puff pastry, with one or two pieces of dark chocolate in the center.
+Pain au chocolat (/fr/; pan amb xocolata, lit. 'chocolate bread'), also known as chocolatine (/fr/; chocolatina) in the south-west part of France and in French speaking parts of Canada, couque au chocolat (chocoladekoek) in Belgium, or chocolate croissant in many English-speaking countries, is a type of viennoiserie consisting of a cuboid-shaped piece of yeast-leavened laminated viennoiserie dough, similar in texture to a puff pastry, with one or two pieces of dark chocolate in the center.
 The chocolate usually has a slight bite to the texture.

-Pain au chocolat is made of the same layered doughs as a croissant.
+Pain au chocolat is made of the same viennoiserie dough as a croissant.
 Often sold still hot or warm from the oven, they are commonly sold alongside croissants in French bakeries and supermarkets.

 Name

 In France, the name of the pain au chocolat varies by region: